Four Equivalent Versions of Non-Abelian Gerbes: Introduction

 \item We prove the equivalence between Versions I and III by showing that non-abelian $\Gamma$-bundle gerbes are classified by the non-abelian cohomology group $\h^1(M,\Gamma)$ (Theorem \ref{th:gerbesclass}). \end{itemize}

+The first aim of this paper is to simplify and clarify the notion of a non-abelian gerbe.
+This concerns the notion of a $\Gamma$-bundle gerbe (Version III), for which we give a new, conceptually clear, and manifestly 2-categorical definition.
+It also concerns the notion of a principal 2-bundle (Version IV), for which we provide a new definition that is carefully balanced between generality and simplicity.

-The aim of this paper is to simplify and clarify the notion of a non-abelian gerbe, and to make it possible to compare and transfer available results between the various versions.
-As an example, we use Theorem \ref{th:equivalence} -- the equivalence between $\Gamma$-bundle gerbes and principal $\Gamma$-2-bundles -- in order to carry two facts about $\Gamma$-bundle gerbes over to principal $\Gamma$-2-bundles.
+The second aim of this paper is to make it possible to compare and transfer available results between the various versions.
+Indeed, none of the three equivalences above is available in the existing literature.
+As an example why such equivalences can be useful, we use Theorem \ref{th:equivalence} -- the equivalence between $\Gamma$-bundle gerbes and principal $\Gamma$-2-bundles -- in order to carry two facts about $\Gamma$-bundle gerbes over to principal $\Gamma$-2-bundles.
 We prove: \begin{enumerate} \item Principal $\Gamma$-2-bundles form a 2-stack over smooth manifolds (Theorem \ref{th:2stack}).
 This is a new and evidently important result, since it explains precisely in which way one can \emph{glue} 2-bundles from local patches.

 \item If $\Gamma$ and $\Omega$ are weakly equivalent Lie 2-groups, the 2-stacks of principal $\Gamma$-2-bundles and principal $\Omega$-2-bundles are equivalent (Theorem \ref{extequivbun}).
 This is another new result that generalizes the well-known fact that principal $G$-bundles and principal $H$-bundles form equivalent stacks, whenever $G$ and $H$ are isomorphic Lie groups.